adavault/cnhids/README.md

 To install remote agents: ./setup_mon.sh -A

+Once agent is installed you will need to [a]dd on the server (using agent IP address) and then [e]xtract the key and copy to the agent.
+Use this command on both server and agents: <br>
+sudo /var/ossec/bin/manage_agents

-Also support installation of base performance monitoring (drop in for GuildOps setup_mon.sh script)
+The script also support installation of base performance monitoring (drop in for GuildOps setup_mon.sh script)

 To install remote performance monitoring for 3 nodes (that allow access to cardano node and node exporter ports):<br>
 ./setup_mon.sh -M -i cnode1.your-domain,cnode2.your-domain,cnode3.your-domain